• Skip to main content

 1. Quinoa

-This wouldn’t be a complete list of healthy alternatives for rice if we didn’t include quinoa.
+This wouldn’t be a complete list of healthy alternatives for rice if I didn’t include quinoa.
 This ancient grain is everywhere lately and for good reason.

 Pronounced keen-waa, quinoa contains double the protein and more than 5 extra grams of fiber than rice.
 It also has a low glycemic index.
 Because it is so high in protein and fiber, quinoa is thought to boost your metabolism and keep you feeling fuller longer.